Dec 12 Delta Air Lines said on Wednesday

 Northeast in late October and led airlines to cancel thousands

 of flights as major New York area airports shut down.

-The carrier said it expected to announce a capital
+Delta also said it expected to outline a capital deployment

-deployment strategy next year, with the program starting in
+strategy at its June annual meeting, with the program starting

 U.S. carriers have merged, stopped flying unprofitable

 routes and raised ticket prices to recover in recent years.